frieda566/FlashPlay/documention.md

-  - 21. August
-        online meeting together
+# 21. August - online meeting together

-  - Frieda: spelling and formatting after # - adding # to better the structure and to make the code more understandable submit button cursor hand2
+## Frieda: spelling and formatting after # - adding # to better the structure and to make the code more understandable
+submit button cursor hand2
-  - Paula:
+## Paula:
-    - more # comments
-    - designing adapting the the rest -> pretty much copying what i did in the memory card game
-    -  designing adapting the the rest -> pretty much copying what i did in the memory card game
+### Designing and Adapting the UI Framework
+I started by copying the visual styling system from my Memory Game - the layered card design with brown shadows, sage/lime color schemes, and the rounded button effects.
+I learned that the same visual principles (shadow frames, inner frames, hover effects) could be applied to buttons, cards, and containers throughout the application.
+The main menu layout required understanding grid management in tkinter.
+As in my memory game too.
+### managing flashcards interface
+I implemented a card-based display system where each flashcard gets its own visual card container.
+The challenge was creating a consistent layout that could handle different text lengths.
+I learned about text wrapping and calculating available space for content.
+The most important concept was the separation between the visual card (with its styling) and the content area.
+Each flashcard item has a fixed-width container but flexible content area.
+I also implemented the button positioning on the right side of each card, which required understanding how to use frames to control layout precisely.

 - managing flashcards
   - buttons at the top
   - search bar